Standard Lithium (SLI)

 Inbound Investments

-- The company received a $225 million grant from the U.S. Department of Energy (DOE) to support the construction of Phase 1 of its South West Arkansas (SWA) Project.
+- Standard Lithium finalized a $225 million grant from the Department of Energy (DOE) for its South West Arkansas (SWA) Project in Q1 2025.

 Capital Expenditures

-- The Definitive Feasibility Study (DFS) for the South West Arkansas (SWA) Project, completed in Q3 2025, estimates an all-in Class III capital expenditure of $1.45 billion, which includes a 12.3% contingency.
+- The estimated all-in Class III capital expenditure for the South West Arkansas (SWA) Project is $1.45 billion, which includes a 12.3% contingency.

-- Proceeds from the $130 million public offering in October 2025 are designated to fund capital expenditures for the South West Arkansas Project and the Franklin Project in East Texas.
+- Proceeds from the October 2025 public offering are intended to fund capital expenditures for the South West Arkansas Project and the Franklin Project in East Texas.

 Trade Ideas